 A great combination in cold temperatures is a hat paired with a balaclava that will cover your nose and cheeks.
 If you’re active and become warm, swap the hat for a headband—but keep those ears covered to avoid frostbite!
 An inexpensive nylon buff around the neck and/or pulled up over your head and ears can be as effective as pulling on an extra coat.

-If you anticipate wading in deep snow and don’t want it to get into your boot, consider purchasing gaiters (which are inexpensive).
-They’re worn over your boot, cover up to your mid-calf or knee, and held in place with a drawstring at the top and a strap underneath the boot.
+If you anticipate wading in deep snow and don’t want it to get into your boots, consider purchasing some inexpensive gaiters.
+They’re worn over your boot, cover up to your mid-calf or knee, and are held in place with a drawstring at the top and a strap underneath the boot.
 A warm boot is rendered totally useless if the inside gets wet.

 - Lightweight wool or synthetic long underwear top